SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 I separated `setPhysicsToBall()` method into 4 different methods - `moveBall()` , `checkCollisionWithWalls()`, `checkCollisionWithPaddle()` and `checkCollisionWithBlocks()`

+I have reorganized the `setPhysicsToBall()` method into smaller, more focused methods to improve readability and maintainability.
+It also makes the code clearer and easier to manage without altering its functionality.

 # Unexpected Problems:
 Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to